-Jay Heaps is in his second season as the head coach of the New England Revolution and continues to revitalize the Revs as they return to the upper echelon of Major League Soccer continues after a breakout 2013 campaign.
+Jay Heaps is in his third season as the head coach of the New England Revolution and his journey to revitalize the Revs as they return to the upper echelon of Major League Soccer continues after a breakout 2013 campaign.

 After stepping away from his 11-year MLS playing career following the 2009 season, Heaps returned as the new head coach of the Revolution in November 2011.
 With his appointment, he brought to the bench some of his hallmark qualities that fans and teammates appreciated during his playing days: spirit, energy, charisma, toughness, passion and tirelessness.

 One of the very first members of MLS’ new generation of young (under 40) ex-players in the coaching ranks, Heaps enters 2014 as one of seven coaches under the age of 40.
 A Nashua, N.H., native and Longmeadow, Mass., product, he is the first former Revs player to take the club’s reins and the first New England native to coach the club.

 An 11-year Major League Soccer veteran and club legend, Heaps anchored the Revolution’s defense from 2001 until his retirement at the close of the 2009 season.
 After his retirement, Heaps remained close to the club as an ambassador and color analyst on both its television and radio broadcasts, while working in the investment banking industry.